 This is a guest post by Adele who writes for Customer Service Guru.
-She is experienced in consumer service and customer experience trends, and has contributed articles to many of the industry’s leading magazines and websites.
+She is experienced in consumer service and customer experience trends with specialty in live chat and social media, and has contributed articles to many of the industry’s leading magazines and websites.

 With social media taking the reins in recent years regarding customer service relations, many companies may be thinking of abandoning the concept of a live chat platform and turning their attention to Facebook and Twitter instead.